blowb/blowb-doc/appendices/source.rst

 - Download an archive in any of these formats: :source_archive:`tar.gz`, :source_archive:`tar.bz2`, :source_archive:`zip`.
 Then, extract the file you have just downloaded.

-To build this document from source, please follow the ``README.md`` file coming with the source tree.
+To build the documents from source, please follow the ``README.md`` file coming with the source tree.

 You can also browse the code :source_online:`online <>`.